Roots of random functions: A framework for local universality: Proof of Theorems and

 \begin{lemma} If Theorem \ref{gcomplex} holds for every function $G$ of the form where for each $1\le i\le k$, $G_i:\mathbb{C}\to \mathbb{C}$ is a function supported in $B(z_i, 1/50)$ with continuous derivatives up to order $3$ and $\norm{\triangledown^aG_{i}}_\infty\le 1$ for all $0\le a\le 3$, then it holds for any function $G$ satisfying the hypothesis of Theorem \ref{gcomplex}.
 Similarly for Theorem \ref{greal}. \end{lemma}

-The next lemma plays a critical role in our approach, as it shows that the zero pole problem (see the discussion in the last subsection of Section \ref{framework}) can be dealt with assuming anti-concentration at a single point.
+The next lemma plays a critical role in our approach, as it shows that the singularity problem at 0 (see the discussion in the last subsection of Section \ref{framework}) can be dealt with assuming anti-concentration at a single point.

 \begin{lemma} Let $0<\delta_n, c_2<1$ and let $F_n$ be an entire function with $|F_n(w)|\ge \exp(-\delta_n^{-c_2})$ for some complex number $w$ and $|F_n(z)|\le \exp(\delta_n^{-c_2})$ for all $z\in B(w, 3/2)$.
 Then